-A venue should be able to paint a clear picture of your wedding day.
-When planning your wedding, the venue should take great care of you to make things less stressful.
+The best California wedding venues should be able to paint a clear picture of your wedding day.
+When planning your reception/ceremony, the venue should take great care of you to make things less stressful.
 But don’t be blinded by “special treats” at venues such as champagne, lunch, or other treats.
 Keep the logistics and your wedding day vision in mind – although an excellent snack or drink is ideal for keeping your brain thinking straight during a tour!

 7. Does the venue have fantastic references and rave reviews?

-And we can tell you all about why we are the best wedding venue California all day, but we think our couples say it best.
+It goes without saying that the best California wedding venues have great reviews online.
+And we can tell you all about why we are the best of all California wedding venues all day, but we think our couples say it best.

 8. Is the venue legally permitted and insured?